·

 Security at a mall can turn you away, for example, if your shoulders are bare and ask you to put on something more appropriate.

-When packing for your trip, you should therefore be mindful of the local customs and try not to pack anything that is too tight, short, transparent or revealing as such clothes would be considered indecent.
+When packing for your trip, you should therefore be mindful of the local customs and try not to pack anything too tight, short, transparent, or revealing as such clothes would be considered indecent.
 If that is your normal style, save these clothes for when you visit a club (if you do visit a club when you’re traveling with kids).

 When you are visiting a mosque, you will be required to cover up.
 Knees and shoulders must be covered – for everyone – and women must wear long sleeves and a headscarf.
 If you don’t have any with you, you can normally borrow them at the mosque.